 Young people’s capacity to participate in society in this manner is not less than adults’ and INGOs’ but is likely different.
 Young people in the global south, however, may be more vulnerable to external manipulation, although this vulnerability does not necessarily cause them to become passive victims.
 We argue that young people should be considered purposeful agents with their own rightful goals and projects that may not be consistent with how the INGO and donors see the world.
 When young people act in manners that are not intended by INGOs, such as participating for cash payments, such actions should not merely be perceived as a failure of the INGOs.
 Instead, such participation may be the expression of young people’s ability to act beyond the intentions of the INGOs and their donors; thus, they become active in international issues as well as actors at the local level where they live.
 This may be conceptualised as a type of counterpower articulated as a response to attempts at control from a distance and by adults.

 On a more concrete level, our study suggests that INGOs that work in the field of youth societal participation in the global south should be aware of the diffuse and subtle form of power that is inherent in the formation of partnerships and in the collaboration between distant adults and youths on the ground in the global south.
 As seen in this empirical case, international aid may be considered an articulation of adults who attempt to affect youths and their living conditions from a distance; regardless of the intention from the point of view of the INGOs, the issue is one of possible domination.
 This dilemma is not easily resolved in development projects because it is inherent in the aid structure (Edwards and Hulme 1996).
-We suggest that if youths are to be taken seriously as actors with an agency and the capability to participate in their own society in purposeful ways, INGOs must recognise and accept that youths approach development projects with intentions and goals other than the intentions and goals suggested by international aid actors.
+We suggest that if youths are to be taken seriously as actors within an agency and to have the capability to participate in their own society in purposeful ways, INGOs must recognise and accept that youths approach development projects with intentions and goals other than the intentions and goals suggested by international aid actors.

 Concluding remarks